viaacode/subloader/README.md

 export OAS_SERVER=https://oas-qas.viaa.be
 export OAS_APPNAME=mediahaven

+export FLOWPLAYER_TOKEN= lookup or ask Bart or Walter for this token
 ```

 For production deploys you also set the OAS_JWT_SECRET (see last section on verification of bearer token).
+Flowplayer token is also needed to be able to preview the subtitles in the flow player (on dev/localhost it works without token,but once deployed you need it to not get an error from the player).
+This env var is exposed to javascript code starting flowplayer in app/templates/preview.html

 ### Running the server locally: